Online Kernel CUSUM for Change-Point Detection: Theoretical Properties

-As one can see, Assumption \ref{assumption:bounded_kernel} guarantees the existence of the moments of $k(X,Y)$, where $X$ and $Y$ can follow either pre-change or post-change distribution.
 Our approach does not impose any restrictions on the rank of the kernel function, meaning that the kernel does not necessarily need to be characteristic.
 For instance, on the domain $\cX = \RR^d$, the polynomial kernel function $k_\ell(x,y) = (x^\T y + c)^\ell$ is finite-rank and cannot differentiate between probability distributions ${p}$ and ${q}$ if they have the same first $\ell$-th order moments.
-To avoid such undesirable cases, we will impose an assumption on the post-change distribution to ensure that the change can be detected with our chosen kernel.
+To avoid such undesirable cases, we will impose an assumption on the post-change distribution to ensure that the change can be detected with our chosen kernel at the population level.

 Next, we consider the assumption on the post-change distribution ${q}$.
 To ensure the change from ${p}$ to ${q}$ is detectable with a chosen kernel $k$, we require the population MMD to be positive.
 The (squared) population MMD, denoted by $\mathcal{D}({p},{q})$, can be expressed as: